CFAR Seminar Series

 A monthly forum for presenting and discussing the latest findings in HIV/AIDS research.

 The Administrative Core supports collaborative, multidisciplinary, translational HIV/AIDS research and training at our consortium institutions (University of Washington, Fred Hutch, Center for Infectious Disease Research, Seattle Children's, Infectious Disease Research Institute) through coordinating research and training programs, and clinical services; international technical assistance; promoting growth of funding for HIV research and training; supporting development of scientific expertise of faculty; providing educational opportunities and developing HIV-related curriculum; providing scientific communication to investigators and trainees; procuring space for these activities; promoting inter-CFAR activities; and supporting community outreach.

 The Core is also responsible for the operational management of the CFAR, including strategic planning; grants, facilities, personnel, and program management; finance and administration; advertising CFAR services and programs; support of Core and Program functions; external relations; coordinating seminars and conferences; securing and managing institutional support and donor funding; monitoring and evaluation; and communications.

-The CAB is the link between CFAR researchers and our communities, and our goal is to ensure that all people can benefit from scientific advances in prevention, treatment and cure of HIV/AIDS.
+The Community Action Board (CAB) links our researchers with our communities with the goal of ensuring that all people can benefit from scientific advances in prevention, treatment and cure of HIV/AIDS.

 The program provides training and context for the global AIDS epidemic, arguably the most pressing public health issue of our time.
 It equips future professionals in health and social science disciplines to address the complex interplay of biomedical, social, economic, gender, political and geographic factors that impact the spread of HIV and other sexually transmitted infections (STIs).

 Among its many activities, the Administrative Core provides support for education and training, funding and fundraising, and communications.

 Education and Training